Budibase/website/content/blog/process-improvement-plan/index.md

 As we mentioned earlier, stakeholder engagement is crucial at all stages of your plan.

 Our [digital forms](https://budibase.com/forms) are a simple and easy way to gather information and feedback from team members, across your organization.
-Check out our [project approval system template](https://budibase.com/approval-apps/templates/project-approval-system/), for inspiration on how to kick off your process improvement efforts.

 Once you’ve gathered feedback on your current processes, you can use our range of charts and formula variables to analyze, visualize, and collate results.